ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

   ![img](<docs/Search results.png>)

-### View eBook:
+### View Ebook:

   - Click the blue link, 'Open Ebook', to view detailed information.
-  - The application will open a new HTML page with the eBook in your default web browser.
+  - The application will open a new HTML page with the Ebook in your default web browser.
-    - Possible error: the textbook selected does not have an eBook option.
+    - Possible error: the textbook selected does not have an Ebook option.

   ![img](<docs/eBook reader.png>)

 ### View on Google Play:

   - Click the blue link, 'View on Google Play', to view detailed information.
-  - The application will open a new HTML page with the eBook in your default web browser.
+  - The application will open a new HTML page with Google Play in your default web browser.
     - Possible error: the textbook selected does not have the option for Google Play.

   ![img](<docs/Google Play.png>)